-In order to im prove info rmation for Councillor s, to assis t officers in briefing the Pan el and to improve the d uality of S Scrutiny, we confirm tl nat the ite m is being g called-in for the following reason(s). - -
+In order to improve information for Councillors, to assist officers in briefing the Panel and to improve the quality of Scrutiny, we confirm that the item is being called-in for the following reason(s).

 Councillors are reminded that the 'reasons' section should be completed with sufficient detail as to allow members of the Audit and Governance Panel and officers to appreciate the cause for concern prompting the call-in.
-(This may be by reference to a part or parts of the Report or Decision or by describing an issue which may not have been adequately
+(This may be by reference to a part or parts of the Report or Decision or by describing an issue which may not have been adequately addressed or by requesting the provision of additional information which should be specified).

-Call-ins must be delivered to the Chief Executive no later than 4.00 pm on the day (usually Thursday) two days following the day (usually Tuesday) on which the Cabinet has met.
-Time Received Note addressed or by requesting the provision of additional information which should be specified).
 Where a call-in requisition contains any questions, or requests for further or additional information, officers, in consultation with the relevant Portfolio holder, shall, where possible, provide written responses to be intimated to all Councillors in advance of the Panel.
 Receipt of responses to questions shall not itself preclude further scrutiny of the item called-in for the reason set out in this form.